zeixcom/ui-element/docs-src/pages/api/functions/pass.md

 ## Throws

-If the provided signals are not an object or a provider function
+When the provided reactives are not an object or provider function